Worcester Workers’ Compensation Case Results

-Client, a 36 year old Worcester resident and former factory worker, sustained an injury to her low back after lifting a 60lb. bucket of oil.
+Client, a 36-year-old Worcester resident and former factory worker, sustained an injury to her low back after lifting a 60 lbs. bucket of oil.
 She went out of work and underwent back surgery.
-The worker's comp. insurer terminated her benefits and Attorney Reno filed a claim at the Department of Industrial Accidents on her behalf.
+The workers’ comp. insurer terminated her benefits and attorney Reno filed a claim at the Department of Industrial Accidents on her behalf.
 The employee prevailed at the pre-hearing conference and the insurer appealed to a de novo hearing.
 The employee prevailed at that stage as well.
-Several years later, the insurer filed a claim to modify the employee's benefits, arguing that she had an earning capacity.
+Several years later, the insurer filed a claim to modify the employee’s benefits, arguing that she had an earning capacity.
 Attorney Reno defended that claim and also brought and joined a claim for permanent and total disability benefits under c.
 152 § 34A.
-In addition, Attorney Reno brought a claim to join an emotional injury to the employee's already accepted physical injury claim.
+In addition, attorney Reno brought a claim to join an emotional injury to the employee’s already accepted physical injury claim.

 Result: After a hearing, the employee prevailed on all counts.
 Not only was the insurer not allowed to modify her benefits, but she was awarded permanent and total disability benefits at a higher rate than her total disability benefits.

 The insurer appealed that decision to the Reviewing Board of the Department of Industrial Accidents.

 Result: After briefs were filed with that court, the employee again prevailed, and the lower court’s decision was upheld.